Code-Institute-Submissions/21-The-Card-Game/README.md

 ## Friends & Family User Testing:

 The general feedback was that the site looks well and is easy to navigate.
 Gameplay is fun and intuitive without much of a learning curve.

+The only slight negative feedback was that the pop up window at the end of the game covered the last cards being dealt.
+To rectify this I delayed the gameOutcome pop up using a setTimeout so now you can see the final card hands before the pop up opens telling you the result.

 Devices used: iPad Pro, iPhone 8 Plus, Laptop (windows running the Chrome browser).

 ## Testing User Stories